Build a Monthly Passive Dividend Paycheck with Dividend Stocks

 And, most importantly, there are no maintenance fees.
 You should not have an account with a brokerage that charges you any kind of maintenance fee.

-For funds, pick the family of funds you like (Vanguard, Fidelity, etc.) and open an account with them.
+For funds, pick the family of funds you like (Vanguard, Fidelity, etc.) and open an account with that brokerage.
 I have a Vanguard account because I prefer Vanguard funds.
 They also have no maintenance fee.
 You can buy and sell shares of their mutual funds and ETFs for free.
 They also offer many other ETFs for free too.

 Enjoy your monthly dividend paycheck!